Going from Beginner to Advanced in ggplot2

 A repository with all the R-code for the course

 In this course we will start with the most important concept of ggplot2, aesthetic mappings.
 We will then learn how to create the most basic plots.
 Once you are able to create these plots, we will discuss common pitfalls that beginners to ggplot2 often run into.
-In the next modules, we will learn how to customize aesthetic mappings with scales, how to create multiple plots by faceting, how to calculate summary statistics, and how to change the theme of your plots.
-Finally, we will give you some tips and tricks that everyone learning ggplot2 should know.
+In the next modules, you will learn how to customize aesthetic mappings with scales, how to create multiple plots by faceting, how to calculate summary statistics, and how to change the theme of your plots.
+Finally, you will get to know tips and tricks that everyone learning ggplot2 should know.
 Along the way, we will also create four best practice visualizations that cover all of the fundamental concepts we learn in this course.

 I am confident that you won't find similar material anywhere else on the internet and that you will truly understand ggplot2 from the ground up if you take this course.